sordina/Deadpan-DDP/README.md

 * Execption Handling
 * Rename DeadpanApp to App?
 * Create script to add haddock items to the readme to avoid out of sync issues...
+* Fix the VTY example to not move the item selection on update

 ## Binaries